NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 192).
 Two MPI processes are requested per node, as each node has two sockets this should allocate one process per socket.
-The script requests all physical cores on the node, with a 1:1 ratio of threads to physical cores (i.e. not making use of hyperthreading).
+The script requests all physical cores on the node, with a 1:1 ratio of threads to physical cores, however to prevent  making use of hyperthreading, the option ``--hint=nomultihreading`` needs to be passed to the scheduler.

 .. code:: bash